binnes/Node-RED-container-prod/Packaging Node-RED apps in containers/README.md

 The 12-factor app [dependency rule](https://12factor.net/dependencies) is to *Explicitly declare and isolate dependencies*

 For a Node-RED application all dependencies are specified in the package.json file.
-When adding additional nodes to the Node-RED pallet, ensure they are added to the package.json file rather than using the pallet management feature within the editor.
+When adding additional nodes to the Node-RED pallet, ensure they are added to the package.json.

 However, there are still '*hidden*' dependencies that can creep into a project when a package has some native dependencies that need to be installed in the host system running the application.